Speakers · Side-by-side

 How they were tested head-to-head

-Both the Diora Acoustics Chors 5 and the Triangle Borea BR09 ran on the same chain, powered by the same amplifier on the same listening chain, fed from the Denafrips Enyo 15th DAC and Hermes 12th transport, in a measured listening room with the Synergistic Research PowerCell 14 on the mains.
-The two pieces were volume-matched at the output and swapped between the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so the listener compared like for like every session.
-No demo-room verdicts, no remembered impressions from previous sessions: this comparison is a direct head-to-head, scored against the published speakers reference list at the appropriate price tier.
+Same chain for both - the Diora Acoustics Chors 5 and the Triangle Borea BR09, powered by the same amplifier on the same listening chain, fed from the Denafrips Enyo 15th DAC and Hermes 12th transport, in a measured listening room with the Synergistic Research PowerCell 14 on the mains.
+The two were volume-matched at the output and swapped across the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so every session compared like for like.
+No demo-room verdicts, no half-remembered impressions from an earlier listen: this is a direct head-to-head, scored against the published speakers reference list at the matching price tier.

 What the 0.5-point score gap actually means

-A 0.5-point gap is the threshold at which most listeners pick the higher-scored piece blind on any reference track.
-The Diora Acoustics Chors 5 is the cleaner technical performer here - more resolution, better-controlled bass, or a more even tonal balance, depending on the category.
+A 0.5-point gap is roughly where most listeners pick the higher-scored piece blind on any reference track.
+The Diora Acoustics Chors 5 is the cleaner performer here - more resolution, tighter bass, or a more even tonal balance, depending on the category.
 The lower-scored piece is the budget or character pick, not the equal-but-different one.

 What would flip the verdict

 The Diora Acoustics Chors 5 wins on the rubric, but the Triangle Borea BR09 becomes the right pick under three conditions.
-First, when system fit favours it - if your amplifier, room, or source has a known character that pairs better with this piece than with the higher scorer.
-Second, when one of the cons listed for the Diora Acoustics Chors 5 is a hard disqualifier in your context (drive requirements, ergonomics, connectivity, or footprint).
-Third, when budget is genuinely binding: the Triangle Borea BR09 is the cheaper of the pair, and that gap can fund the next upgrade upstream.
-Outside those three, the higher score is the safer recommendation.
+First, when system fit favours it - your amplifier, room, or source has a character that pairs better with this piece than with the higher scorer.
+Second, when one of the cons listed against the Diora Acoustics Chors 5 is a hard disqualifier in your context: drive requirements, ergonomics, connectivity, or footprint.
+Third, when budget is genuinely binding - the Triangle Borea BR09 is the cheaper of the pair, and that saving can fund the next upgrade upstream.
+Outside those three, the higher score is the safer bet.

 Full methodology, the published reference list, and the scoring rubric live on the about page.
 The reviews each include their own loaner disclosure, comparison list, and listening-window dates.